-The guru is the siddha (सिद्ध), adept, who has already been there and done that.
-His role is to guide the seeker and help such practitioner get across the hurdles.
-Since eons, all systems of various yoga and the practices thereof have been passed on from guru to the disciple.
+The guru is the siddha (सिद्ध), the adept, who has already been there and done that.
+His role is to guide the seeker and help such a practitioner get across the hurdles.
+For eons, all systems of various yoga and the practices thereof have been passed on from a guru to disciple.
 To the highly committed seeker, finding and meeting his guru becomes an automatic act — almost like a preordained rendezvous.
 There is no need to go out in search of a guru.

 Once you start the actual practice and stay on course firmly, Nature will arrange for your guru to come into your life.
-And till such time even if you do meet the right guru, you will stay oblivious and unaware.
+And until such time, even if you do meet the right guru, you will stay oblivious and unaware.
 Do not be hasty in selecting a guru.
-Guru is not a formality or a transaction of convenience.
+A guru is not a formality or a transaction of convenience.
 He is not an item you can just tick off.

 abhavētsaṅgayuktānāṁ tathā viśvāsnāmapi, gurupūjāvihinānāṁ tathā ca bahusaṅginām.
 Mithyāvādaratānāṁ tathā ca niṣṭhurabhāṣiṇām, gurusantōṣahinānāṁ na sid'dhiḥ syātkadācana.
 (Shiva Samhita, 3.17-18) The one who is attached to the material world, lacks faith, has no devotion towards his guru, rejoices in socializing, lies, speaks harshly, disregards guru's needs is unlikely to attain his spiritual goal.